BACK TO HOME PAGE BACK TO SITE MAP CONTACT DAVID

 The Dumbelles

 These two caused a riot around the hotel and local Arab markets, cracking gags and camping it up to the limit!
-It was also a new experience for many holidaymakers of all nationalities who were not used to drag acts at that time back in the Seventies but were soon won round by these funny guys and larger than life personalities
+It was also a new experience for many holidaymakers of all nationalities who were not used to drag acts at that time back in the Seventies but were soon won round by these funny guys and larger than life personalities.
+Often went walking on the beach in full drag and certainly startled a few Arabs!!

 Bob Monkhouse

 People often ask me "Who is your favourite comedian?"
 Tough question as I like different types of comedy but the much missed Bob Monkhouse reigns supreme for me and many other entertainers.
-I was lucky enough to have worked as a support act when he appeared at Butlins Pwllhelli during my summer season in 1974 and met him a few years later when I appeared as a winning contestant on "Wipeout" which he hosted.
-Great guy - very friendly and helpful.
+I was lucky enough to have worked as a support act when he appeared at Butlins Pwllhelli during my summer season in 1973 and met him a few years later when I appeared as a winning contestant on "Wipeout" which he hosted.
+Great guy - very friendly and helpful but no longer with us.

 Roy Castle